Regulate. Educate. Advocate.

 Vicki and Mike reside in Topeka, where they raised their two sons.
 They are also proud grandparents of four grandchildren.

 Bobbi Mariani – Director of Administrative Operations and Human Resources

-John Eichkorn – Director of Compliance and Enforcement, Securities Division
+John Eichkorn – Director of Compliance, Enforcement and Anti-Fraud

 Justin McFarland – General Counsel

 Tish Becker – Director of Financial Surveillance